virtual-labs/exp-i-o-interfacing-coep/experiment/theory.md

 ![8](images/LEC_Puch_button_sinking1.png)

+Fig: LED (Current Sink) and switch (press to high interfacing with microcontroller)

 In the current Sinking Operation, Current flows into the device.
 In this method, the Button is PUSHED-TO-HIGH and LED starts blinking.

 ### Current Sourcing Operation

 ![*](images/LED_push_button_sourcing.png)
+Fig: LED (current sourcing) and switch (press to low interfacing with microcontroller)

 In the current Sourcing Operation, Current flows out of the device.
 In this method, the Button is PUSHED-TO-LOW and starts blinking.